• Skip to primary navigation

 • Heat a tawa/ griddle on medium-high heat.
 Pour 2 ladles of batter and using the back of the ladle, spread it around on the tawa into a round dosa/ crepe.

-• Drizzle with 1 teaspoon of oil on the dosa and let it cook for 1~2 minutes or until the dosa is cooked and crisp.
+Sprinkle with chopped onions and drizzle with oil on the dosa.
+Press the onions lightly into the batter with a spatula so they stick.
+Let dosa cook until golden brown and crisp.
 Carefully flip and cook on the other side for 1 minute.

 • Serve hot with upma and any chutney of your choice.